 The Problem

-When instruction is absence of coherent alignment between standards, instruction, and responsive feedback, students are expected to perform at a level they have not been intentionally prepared to meet.
+When instruction lacks coherent alignment between standards, instruction, and responsive feedback, students are expected to perform at a level they have not been intentionally prepared to meet.

 These outcomes point to a misalignment between prior learning experiences and the design of college-level instruction.